tkellogg/Jump-Location/Readme.md

 ------------

 1. Download [the zip file][4]
+2. Open properties for zip file and click "Unblock" button if you have one.
-2. Unzip
+3. Unzip
-3. Open a PowerShell console
+4. Open a PowerShell console
-4. Run `.\Install.ps1`.
+5. Run `.\Install.ps1`.
 You may need to allow remote scripts by running `Set-ExecutionPolicy -RemoteSigned`.
 You may also have to right-click `Install.ps1` and Unblock it from the properties window.